Loki variants are officially a thing in the MCU.

 Episode 2 expands on this premise further, revealing in sometimes comic detail that the TVA - the apparent bureautic organization that apparently polices the proper passage of time in the MCU (yes, we're hedging on both of those things on purpose) - is aware of the existence of many Loki variants of varying appearances.

 Make no mistake, the star of the show is the same fan-favorite Loki that died at the hands of Thanos in 2018's Avengers: Infinity War but who escaped the custody of SHIELD and the Avengers in the year 2012 via the Tesseract in some comical time-travel shenanigans in 2019's Avengers: Endgame.

 But as revealed in Loki episode 2, who he and the TVA are up against (at least for the moment) appears to be a female Loki variant.

-Alternate versions of Loki are nothing new - Marvel comic history is in fact ripe with them.
-While most aren't products of time travel like the MCU Loki variant is, there have been multiple versions of the character that have differed in age and in gender and have alternated between hero, anti-hero, and villain.
+Variant versions of Loki - including a female one - are not a new concept.
+Marvel comic book history is in fact ripe with different incarnations of the God of Mischief.
+Most aren't the products of the manipulation of time like the current MCU Loki variant is, but there have been numerous versions of the character that have differed in gender and age and that have often switched lanes between villain, anti-hero, and even outright hero.